 Puddle Sitting

 When I was a little girl I used to sit in mud puddles.
 Ask my mom.
 Yeah, and I would eat ants too, but that’s another story.
 I have just always been a down to earth girl.
 Literally.
 Sometimes I feel most comfortable sitting in the dirt, feeling the warmth and texture of the earth and elements.
 I believe that is where the phrase comes from about “feeling grounded”.
-But, perhaps I wax too philosophical.

 I just know that when things get to crazy, sometimes I just have to go outside and sit amongst the flowers, or in a mud puddle.
 This is precisely what I did in the above picture.
 Me, at 44, sitting in a mud puddle, while peace infiltrated my being, like the water rushing into my Chuck Taylors.
 It had been a hard week, and I rushed outside like I often do, seeking God and sanity.
-It just rained and I felt drawn to the reflections of the setting sun in the fresh puddles.
+It had just rained and I felt drawn to the reflections of the setting sun in the fresh puddles.
 Before I knew it I plopped right down in one.
 I felt like a little girl again, and God was near.
 The warmth of the pavement mixed with fresh rain felt soothing under my hands.

 Before I knew it I was lying on my stomach, trying to capture the shot of the sunset reflected in the water.
 I laughed out loud at myself wondering what my mom would say.